alexhunsley/tca-beam/README.md

 - (DRY RUN:)    Creating file PersonalDetailsView.swift
 ```

+There's a switch `--preview-all` which additionally generates an `AllPreviews.swift` file.
+This is single SwiftUI preview that contains
+all the feature views in one `VStack`.
+It's particularly useful if your features are limited in size, e.g. UI controls or thumbnails,
+and you want to see them all at once.

 Note that `TCA-beam` always creates files/folders relative to your current directory.
 It won't overwrite any existing files unless you
 use `--force-overwrite`.